flytbase/flytdocs/source/docs/FlytOS/GettingStarted/Supported_GCS.rst

 1. Power on your Flight Computer running FlytOS.
 2. Connect your personal computer to the same network that your Flight Computer is connected to.
-3. If your flight computer is in Access Point(AP)/HotSpot mode, you can connect to its WiFi (ssid: FlytPOD_wifi).
+3. If your flight computer is in Access Point(AP)/HotSpot mode, you can connect to its WiFi (ssid: flytos_WiFi).
 If the flight computer is in client mode, connect your personal computer to the same router with which your flight computer is connected to.
-4. Next, go to the following link to open FlytConsole: `<http://flytpod/flytconsole>`_ or ``http://<ip-address-of-device>/flytconsole``
+4. Next, go to the following link to open FlytConsole: `<http://localhost/flytconsole>`_ or ``http://<ip-address-of-device>/flytconsole``
 5. Follow the steps :ref:`here <flytconsole widgets>` to learn about FlytConsole widgets.

 QGC